Nonlinear Network Identifiability with Full Excitations: Problem formulation

 \begin{assumption} The graph $G$ associated with the network is known, where an edge $(i,j)\in E$ implies $f_{i,j}\not\equiv 0$. \end{assumption}

 Assumption~\ref{ass:full_excitation} implies that we know which nodes are connected by nonzero functions.
-By using a definition analogous to the adjacency matrix of a digraph, we consider that the absence of an edge $(i,j)\not\in E$ implies a zero function $f_{i,j}\equiv 0$.
+By using a definition analogous to the adjacency matrix of a digraph, we consider that the absence of an edge $(i,j)\not\in E$ implies a zero function $f_{i,j}\equiv 0$, and the case $f_{i,j}\equiv 0$ is explicitly excluded if there is an edge $(i,j)\in E$.
 The identifiability analysis will be based on the notion of identifiability in system identification \cite{ljung1999system}, where the objective is to determine if there is a unique set of local dynamics $f_{i,j}$ that leads to a global behavior.
 Similarly to \cite{hendrickx2019identifiability,legat2020local,legat2021path}, we assume that in an ideal scenario the relations between excitations and outputs of the nodes have been perfectly identified (global behavior), and all nodes are excited.
 In the first part, we focus on networks that do not contain any cycle (i.e., DAGs).
-Due to the absence of cycles and finite memory, the function $F_i$ associated with the measurement of a node $i$, depends on a finite number of inputs:
+Due to the absence of cycles and finite memory, the function $F_i$ associated with the measurement of a node $i$, depends on a finite number of inputs

 where $\NN_i^p$ is the set of nodes with a path to node $i$.
 The function $F_i$ is implicitly defined by \eqref{eq:nonlinear_model} and the inputs in $F_i$ correspond to the nodes that have a path to the measured node~$i$.
 With a slight abuse of notation, we use the superscript in the function $F_i^{(s)}$ to indicate that all the inputs in \eqref{eq:function_Fi} are delayed by $s\in \mathbb{Z}^+$: $F_i^{(s)}=F_i(u_1^{k-2-s},\ldots,u_{n_i}^{k-T_{n_i}-s})$.